AP: After lobbying, Catholic Church won $1.4B in virus aid

 On the U.S. territory of Guam, well over 200 clergy abuse lawsuits led church leaders in the tiny Archdiocese of Agana to seek bankruptcy protection, as they estimated at least $45 million in liabilities.
 Even so, the archdiocese’s parishes, schools and other organizations have received at least $1.7 million as it sues the SBA for approval to get a loan for its headquarters, according to bankruptcy filings.

 The U.S. church may have a troubling record on sex abuse, but Bishop Lawrence Persico of Erie, Pennsylvania, pushed back on the idea that dioceses should be excluded from the government’s rescue package.
+Approximately 80 organizations within his diocese received loans worth $10.3 million, the diocese said, with most of the money going to parishes and schools.

-He pointed out that church entities help feed, clothe and shelter the poor — and in doing so keep people employed.
+Persico pointed out that church entities help feed, clothe and shelter the poor — and in doing so keep people employed.

 “I know some people may react with surprise that government funding helped support faith-based schools, parishes and dioceses,” he said.
 “The separation of church and state does not mean that those motivated by their faith have no place in the public square.”